 One of the key reasons why non-athletes start running is to lose body weight.
 However, losing body fat and keeping energy levels up during training is a real challenge for most runners.
 Fedhealth Dream Chasers dietician Andrea du Plessis discusses this topic.

 What are the benefits of weight loss for runners?

-Health: losing excess body weight tends to decrease body weight, blood pressure, cholesterol and many other indices of general health and specifically heart health.
+- Health: losing excess body weight tends to decrease body weight, blood pressure, cholesterol and improve general health, specifically heart health.

 What are the dangers of weight loss during running training?

-Do not overeat after training: it is very easy to overeat after training, so stock up on low carb veg to fill up your stomach: baby marrows, cabbage, cauliflower, green beans, mushrooms, aubergine, peppers, tomatoes, cucumber and peppers are low carb veggies
+- Don’t overeat after training: it is very easy to overeat after training, so stock up on low carb veg to fill up your stomach.
+Baby marrows, cabbage, cauliflower, green beans, mushrooms, aubergine, peppers, tomatoes, cucumber and peppers are low carb veggies.

-Supplement: training hard and reducing your food intake are two factors that increase your requirements for vitamins and minerals.
+- Supplement: training hard and reducing your food intake are two factors that increase your requirements for vitamins and minerals.
 Make sure to take a vitamin B-complex daily, as B-vitamins are needed for energy metabolism.
-Have your iron levels tested.
+It’s also wise to have your iron levels tested.
 Iron supplementation is recommended in cases of low iron levels, to combat fatigue during running training.

 DISCLAIMER: The information on this website is for educational purposes only, and is not intended as medical advice, diagnosis or treatment.
 If you are experiencing symptoms or need health advice, please consult a healthcare professional.